 The Live Chat tab is the other component of this functionality.
 It looks like most any other messenger interface, and it's the place where bot admins can manage conversations manually without leaving Chatfuel.

+An Operator is only able to access the Live Chat tab.
 If you want to allow some of your teammates to handle conversations with live chat users, but don't want them to be able to access the rest of the bot’s settings or the connected Facebook page, add that person as an Operator.

 To pause the bot and open a conversation with a particular bot user, you need to either:

-2. Find the user in Chatfuel's People Tab, click on the Messenger icon, and send them a message.
+Find the user in Chatfuel's People Tab, click on the Messenger icon, and send them a message.